 6-6.
 Academic Misconduct/Dishonesty and Grading: Cheating, dishonesty, or serious academic misconduct of any kind in this class will presumptively result in a failing grade (e.g., a letter grade of F) for the semester.
-To be clear, failing to follow final exam instructions in a way that might give a student an advantage, even if done without intent to gain such an advantage, constitutes, in my judgment, serious academic misconduct, and will presumptively result in a failing grade.
+To be clear, failing to follow final exam instructions in a way that might give a student an advantage - even if done without intent to gain such an advantage and even if inadvertent - constitutes, in my judgment, serious academic misconduct, and it will presumptively result in a failing grade and a referral for discipline.
 It is your responsibility to treat exam instructions with diligence and care.